opentofu/opentofu/docs/plugin-protocol/README.md

 Alternatively, upgrade to the latest version of OpenTF for compatibility with newer provider releases.
 ```

-The above messages are for plugins installed via `terraform init` from a
+The above messages are for plugins installed via `opentf init` from a
 OpenTF registry, where the registry API allows OpenTF Core to recognize
 the protocol compatibility for each provider release.
 For plugins that are
 installed manually to a local plugin directory, OpenTF Core has no way to